The Bankrate promise

 Of course, plenty of other growth stocks have experienced rapid gains in prices, only to see their shares eventually sink as their business prospects never materialized.
 That’s one reason growth investing can be potentially more volatile than value investing.

-By default, growth investors are typically less concerned about metrics like dividend payments, debt levels or cash at hand, as they expect growth companies to reinvest in their businesses heavily.
+By default, growth investors are typically less concerned about metrics like dividend payments, debt levels or cash on hand, as they expect growth companies to reinvest in their businesses heavily.
 However, as time goes on, these factors become more prevalent.

 The strategy can be attractive to younger investors as they have additional time to stay with an investment through any short-term declines in price.
 But even for other age groups, owning a portion of growth stocks can maximize potential gains and serve as a diversification factor.